California’s DUI laws can be complex and confusing. In this section, our attorneys break down the rules and explain the process.

 One of the basic California DUI probation terms that gets imposed in connection with a DUI sentence is that the defendant not drive with any measurable amount of alcohol in his/her system.
 A person that violates this term may be found in violation of his/her probation and may have to serve a county jail sentence.

 Another common term is that the defendant not drive without a valid driver’s license.

-Yet many Californians' disobey these DUI probation terms and continue to drink and drive while on probation and without a valid driver's license.
-In fact, a good majority of these drivers are repeat DUI offenders, which means that they have been convicted of at least two DUIs.
+Many Californians disobey their DUI probation terms and continue to drink and drive while on probation and without a valid driver’s license.

 If a driver violates his/her probation terms, a judge may: